-Unlike connectionless UDP, TCP is connection-oriented, this means, before sending and receiving actual data, a connection must be established between two applications.
+Unlike the connectionless UDP, TCP is connection-oriented, this means, before sending and receiving useful data, a connection must be established between two applications.

-Once the TCP connection is established, several benefits arise:
+Though, once the TCP connection is established, several benefits arise:

-- data is sent through the connection in a continuous flow, as if writing to a file or a pipe, though a TCP connection is full-duplex. - data delivery is guaranteed, TCP handles all transmission problems retransmitting any lost data when required. - each byte of data is delivered in the same order it's supplied.
+- Data is sent through the connection in a continuous flow, as if writing to a file or to a pipe, however, unlike a pipe, a TCP connection is full-duplex. - Data delivery is assured, TCP handles with all the transmission problems, retransmitting any lost data whenever required. - Each byte of data is delivered (read) in the same order it is sent (written).